CRXNCM/Confession-Bot/README.md

 - Admin approval system for all confessions
 - User reporting system for inappropriate content
 - Ability to ban users if needed

+### User Profiles
+- **Custom Profile Emoji**: Choose from a variety of emojis to represent your profile
+- **Personal Nickname**: Set a custom display name that appears in your profile
+- **Bio Section**: Share a short bio (up to 500 characters) to tell others about yourself
+- **Confession History**: View all your approved confessions in one place
+- **Profile Statistics**: See how many confessions you've submitted

+### Profile Customization
+1. Tap on the "👤 Profile" button in the main menu
+2. Choose "⚙️ Customization"
+3. Select what you want to update:
+   - 😀 Change your profile emoji
+   - 📝 Update your nickname
+   - ✏️ Set or update your bio

 ### Anonymous Chat
 - Users can request to chat anonymously with confession authors